Easy Chicken Tortilla Soup

 - Using a hand-held or conventional blender, purée the soup until smooth, then add the cream and shredded cheese and stir until the cheese has melted.

-- Return the chicken to the pan, add the corn and cook, stirring frequently, for about 2 minutes.
+- Return the chicken to the pot, add the corn and cook, stirring frequently, for about 2 minutes.
 Add the fresh tomato and scallions, reserving about 1 tablespoon of each for garnishing the bowls.

 - To serve, ladle the soup into 4 bowls and top each with some diced fresh tomato, scallions and cilantro.